-The standard introduces three new categories of income and expenses, two income statement subtotals and one single note management performance on measures.
+The new standard introduces three categories of income and expenses, two income statement subtotals and one single note on management performance measures.
 The three amendments, combined with enhanced guidance on how to disaggregate information, set the stage for better and more consistent information for users, and will affect all the entities.